conda/conda-build/docs/source/concepts/package-naming-conv.rst

 ==============

-The package name, version, and build string joined together by hyphens---name-version-buildstring.
+The package name, version, and build string joined together by
+hyphens: name-version-buildstring.
 In usage documentation, these are referred to by ``canonical_name``.

 .. _filename: